rohmann/obsidian/README.md

 your development plugins.

 1. Copy `.env.example` to `.env` and configure your environment variables (just like bedrock).
-2. Update `projects.yml` with paths to your project repositories.
+2. Copy `projects.example.yml` to `projects.yml` and setup paths to your project repositories.
 3. Run the provisioner: `./provision.sh`